thoov/stitch/README.md

-# cli (soon to be embroider-cli)
+# stitch

 A CLI to assist in the migration to the Embroider build system.
+Stitch will help you bring the pieces of Embroider together to ensure your project can move to it successfully.

 ## Usage